Cheik-Parfait2000/ArganYieldEstimation/README.md

 ## Argan yield Estimation
-this is a package to help estimate the argan tree fruit yield estimation by using Deep Learning and very high resolution images from fruiting trees.
+This is a package to help estimate the argan tree fruit yield estimation by using Deep Learning and very high resolution images from fruiting trees.
+Updates will come soon ...